 So the demand is there, simmering, until there is more freedom of movement, with some purchases happening anyway as Covid-19 has in fact increased the demand for buying properties here.
 Visit website

 Daniel Skinner, Right Casa Estates

 The British demand in Q1 was definitely recovering, but of course Covid has virtually killed it since then – especially after the ludicrous quarantine brought in.

 We are very lucky to be multilingual in our office, because we have sold a lot to the Spanish and Germans this year.

 I am hoping there will be a British rush before Brexit, but I don’t see a huge increase in enquiries at the moment.

 Many people are looking and waiting for bargains, but the Spanish market takes a long time to respond to demand.
 Visit website

 Sotogrande Property Market

 Michael Norton, Open Frontiers

 Sales in Sotogrande were surprisingly good at the top end once the travel restrictions were eased, with buyers coming largely from Madrid, but the UK too.
 Sales in August were as good as any year, though the middle market is struggling.
-Most of the interest has been focused on plots and villas, with low-density being the watchword, which plays in favour of Sotogrande.
+Most of the interest in property for sale in sotogrande has been focused on plots and villas, with low-density being the watchword, which plays in favour of Sotogrande.
 The market in Sotogrande was much worse in the years after the financial crash, to put things in perspective.
 People who are interested in Sotogrande know that there has been a very low level of Covid-19 in Cadiz province, where we are, and that also helps boost confidence.
 Visit website.